aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/8_build_dispenser/_index.md

     ![TopAssembly-s5.jpg](/images/lab8_led_ring1.jpg)

-1. Attach 9 Volt batter cable's JST-2 connector (the small white connector at the end of the cable) to the JST-2 socket marked GND 9V.
+1. If not already attached, connect the 9 Volt batter cable's JST-2 connector (the small white connector at the end of the cable) to the JST-2 socket marked GND 9V.
 (Make sure you are not using LiPo socket!!!):

     ![TopAssembly-s6.jpg](/images/lab8_battery_cable1.jpg)
     ![TopAssembly-s7.jpg](/images/lab8_battery_cable2.jpg)